Alejandroq12/vue-fundamentals/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **Did you created this project from zero?**
+- **Why did you code this project?**

-  - Of course, as if it were a real life job scenario.
+  - Because I want to master Vue.js.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>